vamshikrishna833/GCP-Network/modules/vpc-peering/README.md

 - `roles/compute.xpnAdmin` it shared the network between the projects
 - `roles/compute.networkAdmin` it manage the shared network
 - `roles/iam.serviceAccountAdmin` it manage the service accounts

-### To automate the predefine project mandatory requirements:

-Steps to do this:

-- Change to directory `cd ads-data-hub/helper/`
-- Now export the variables value i.e `project_id` and `organization_id` which we get from GCP Console.
-- Run the command `export project_id=""` to set the variable.
-- Run the command `export organization_id=""` to set the variable.
-- Run `bash setup-sa.sh` to setup the all above mandatory requirements.

 ### Software